 We compete with a small number of Brazilian polyolefins producers and, to a lesser extent, with importers of these products.
 In the Brazilian polyethylene market, we compete with a number of companies that produce one or two of the products in our production line.
-LDPE is produced in Brazil by Polietilenos União with an annual production capacity in 2003 of 130,000 tons, Dow Chemical S.A. with 144,000 tons, Petroquímica Triunfo S.A. with 160,000 tons and Politeno with 145,000 tons, compared to our annual production capacity of 210,000 tons.
+LDPE is produced in Brazil by Polietilenos União with an annual production capacity in 2003 of 130,000 tons, Dow Chemical S.A. with 144,000 tons, Petroquímica Triunfo S.A. with 160,000 tons and Politeno with 150,000 tons, compared to our annual production capacity of 210,000 tons.
 Politeno, in which we own 33.9% of the total share capital (including 35.0% of the voting share capital), produces the same range of polyolefins products that we produce.

 Politeno and Ipiranga Petroquímica S.A. are the only other Brazilian producers of LLDPE.
-In 2003, Politeno had an annual production capacity of 195,000 tons and Ipiranga Petroquímica S.A. had 150,000 tons, compared to our annual production capacity of 500,000 tons.
+In 2003, Politeno had an annual production capacity of 210,000 tons at a plant with a swing line capable of producing LLDPE and HDPE and Ipiranga Petroquímica S.A. had 150,000 tons, compared to our annual production capacity of 500,000 tons.
 Politeno, Ipiranga Petroquímica S.A. and our company produce LLDPE at swing plants that are also capable of producing HDPE.
 Rio Polímeros, a Brazilian petrochemical company, is constructing a petrochemical plant in Duque de Caxias, Rio de Janeiro, with an annual production capacity of 540,000 tons of LLDPE and HDPE, which is expected to increase annual aggregate Brazilian production capacity of polyethylene by approximately 35%.

 Ipiranga, Politeno, and Solvay also produce HDPE.
-In 2003, Ipiranga had annual production capacity of 500,000 tons, Politeno had 195,000 tons and Solvay had 82,000 tons, compared to our annual production capacity of 600,000 tons.
+In 2003, Ipiranga had annual production capacity of 500,000 tons, Politeno had 210,000 tons at a plant with a swing line capable of producing LLDPE and HDPE and Solvay had 82,000 tons, compared to our annual production capacity of 600,000 tons.
 A portion of this production capacity includes swing plants that can also produce LLDPE.